liatrio/devops-bootcamp/docs/README.md

       technologies:
         - Terraform
         - Go
-    - name: 'Implementing Dev, Ops, or DevOps resource and datasource'
+    - name: Implementing Dev or Ops resource and datasource
       description: >-
-        Implement the CRUD operations for the Dev, Ops, and DevOps resources and datasources.
+        Implement the CRUD operations for the Dev or Ops resources and datasources.
       estMinutes: 300
       technologies: